JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 # WHAT DOES IT ALL MEAN?

-other than that the White House advance team probably needs a vacation?
+other than that the White House advance team probably needs a vacation.
 It’s hard to say...

 But there is too much riding on these meetings.